HoangNhatQuan/youtube-video-sharing-app/README.md

 ## Overview

-Video Youtube Sharing App is a full-featured video-sharing platform similar to YouTube.
+Video Youtube Sharing App is a video sharing platform.
 It allows users to share video show in new feeds.
 The project is built with a focus on scalability, performance, and ease of use.

 ## Table of Contents